itangdav/Havalion-Castle-Rescue/README.md

 How to work together as a team of 4 to make a game with music and cool visuals How to C++

-## What's next for Havalion Castle Escape
+## What's next for Havalion Castle Rescue
 Releasing to the public and a global leaderboard.